Clarkson-Applied-Data-Science/2025_ia651_ayele_ayele/README.md

     ?

 - Going further we will work on
+    - Balancing of target variables since there are more hold signals
     - finding access to a real time macroeconomics data  to improve trade accuracy,
     - Make better prediction test cases.